TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-receiving-an-order.md

 ## Query about order status

-The Data Box service *does not guarantee any SLA* for the order fulfilment and completion.
-The estimated lead times at each step of the order lifecycle are as follows -
+The Data Box service **does not guarantee any SLA** for order fulfilment and completion.
+The estimated lead times at each step of the order lifecycle are as follows:

-  1. Order Azure Data Box/Data Box Disk – few minutes, from the portal
+  1. Order Azure Data Box/Data Box Disk: a few minutes, from the portal
-  2. Device allocation and preparation – 1-2 business days
+  2. Device allocation and preparation: 1-2 business days
-  3. Shipping – 2-3 business days
+  3. Shipping: 2-3 business days
-  4. Data copy at customer site – Depends on nature of data, size and number of files
+  4. Data copy at customer site: Depends on the nature of the data, and the number and size of the files
-  5. Return shipping – 2-3 business days
+  5. Return shipping: 2-3 business days
-  6. Processing device at Datacenter – 1-2 business days
+  6. Processing device at the datacenter: 1-2 business days
-  7. Upload data to Azure – Copy will begin as soon as processing is done and device is connected, completion depends on nature of data, size and number of files.
+  7. Upload data to Azure: Copying will begin as soon as the processing is done and the device is connected.
+Completion time depends on the nature of data, and the number and size of the files.

-These are only estimates and are subject to vary depending on inventory availability, processing capacity and other factors at the datacenter.
-Please note that orders are processed and shipped at datacenters worldwide only on business days.
+The preceding information provides estimates only, and these estimates are subject to inventory availability, processing capacity, and other factors at the datacenter.
+Please note that orders are processed and shipped at datacenters worldwide only on **business days**.

-When a shipment is in transit, tracking information is updated in the Overview page in the portal.
+When a shipment is in transit, tracking information is updated on the Overview page in the portal.

 ### **Recommended Documents**